Pier 35 Selected as Location for Planned East River Floating Pool

 Gov. Kathy Hochul and Mayor Eric Adams jointly announced that the unique X-shaped pool, formally known as + POOL, would be stationed next to Pier 35.

 The “filtration demonstration project” will last three months.
 Plans for the rollout of + POOL was announced by public officials in January of this year but they had not decided on where it would be based.
-The project was initially funded by a Kickstarter campaign, which was started more than decade ago by the design group that conceived of the idea for the pool, Family and PlayLab.
+The project was initially funded by a Kickstarter campaign, which was started more than decade ago by Family and PlayLab, the design group that conceived of the idea for the pool.
 Both the mayor and the governor note that the project could provide a refuge from increasingly hot summers caused by climate change.

 “Through innovative solutions like + POOL, we are providing children and their families with safe spaces to swim in NYC,” Gov. Hochul said in a statement.